CASE STUDY: Sopra Steria

 Reduce

-Printing consumes paper, toner and energy.
-Sopra Steria goes beyond double-sided printing by using “closed-loop” paper made from recycled fibre, thereby avoiding the emissions associated with the manufacture of paper from virgin fibre.
-This uses 83% less water; 72% less energy and 53% less CO2 based on 500 sheets of A4 paper.
+3. Our demand for printing paper drives deforestation as trees are normally felled during production.
+Sopra Steria goes beyond double-sided printing by using closed-loop paper made from recycled fibre, thereby avoiding the emissions associated with the manufacture of paper from virgin fibre.
+This process uses 83% less water, 72% less energy, and 53% less CO2 based on 500 sheets of A4 paper.

-Value chain emissions (Scope 3) account for the majority of an organisation’s carbon footprint.
-Therefore, Sopra Steria is working with its supply chain to ensure that 90% of Group suppliers, accounting for at least 70% of supply chain emissions, have set GHG emission reduction targets by 2025.
+4. Value Chain Emissions (Scope 3) account for the greatest proportion of an organisations carbon footprint.
+Sopra Steria is working with its supply chain to ensure that 90% of their suppliers- accounting for 70% of supply chain emissions, have set GHG emission reduction targets by 2025.

 Replace

-Switching to renewable electricity is one example of replacing a source of emissions – in this case, the generation of electricity from fossil fuels – by another with much lower emissions.
+Switching from fossil fuels to renewable electricity is one way of reducing emissions.
 100% of the electricity that Sopra Steria consumes in the UK comes from renewable sources.
+This has given Sopra Steria the ability to reduce its Scope 2 market-based emissions to zero.

-A cloud-based data centre solution uses as little as a tenth as much resources – computing power and energy – as a dedicated one.
-Sopra Steria makes cloud its default platform for such solutions.
+Sopra Steria makes cloud its default platform for solutions as a cloud-based data centre solution uses as little as a tenth as many resources – computing power and energy – as a dedicated one.

 Remove

-It’s difficult to avoid emissions from all sources – particularly those outside your control, such as supply chain and employee commuting.
-To cover these elements, Sopra Steria purchases carbon removal offsets.
-These are shares in projects – typically afforestation – that remove carbon dioxide from the atmosphere, which will help to reduce our emissions to zero by 2028.
+It’s difficult to completely avoid emissions from all sources – particularly those outside your immediate control, such as supply chain and employee commuting.
+To manage this, Sopra Steria as part of its commitment to the SBTi Net-Zero Standard will have a maximum 10% reliance on purchasing carbon removal offsets to funds projects – typically afforestation – that remove carbon dioxide from the atmosphere, to reduce our emissions by 90% by 2040.

-Technology solutions are developing all the time and we are always open to new ideas of how we can more quickly accelerate out progress to Net Zero and indeed that of our clients.
+At Sopra Steria we recognise the importance of collaboration in getting us to net zero.
+Technology solutions are developing all the time, and we are always open to partnering with other organisation’s around how we can accelerate our progress to net zero and indeed that of our clients.